Market-wide Half-Hourly Settlement - latest information.

 financial-calculation-illustration

-How will the RTS Switch off affect me?
+How will the RTS switch off affect me?

 If you don't arrange to have your RTS meter exchanged before your service is disconnected, your meter may stop functioning properly and become inoperable.

 This means your meter won't be able to switch between peak and off-peak rates, resulting in your hot water not working as expected.
 It could also lead to your heating being on or off at all times.
-This could impact your energy bills and the amount you pay for your energy.
+This could impact your energy invoices and the amount you pay for your energy.

 To arrange a meter exchange, please contact us.